omo-protocol/neko-vault-v2/deployment/DEPLOYMENT.md

 **"PRIVATE_KEY must be set"**
 - Ensure `.env` is loaded: `source .env`
 - Check variable is exported: `echo $PRIVATE_KEY`

-**"Out of gas" on HyperEVM**
-- Enable Big Block at https://hyperevm-block-toggle.vercel.app/

 **"Adapter not in vault"**
 - Run Step 2a before Steps 2b-2d